← /learn

 A focused program for one specific objective: a single universal jailbreaking prompt that successfully answers all five bio safety questions from a clean Claude session without prompting moderation.
 Worth a separate listing because the scope and reward structure is unusual.

-• Scope.
+• Scope (Model Safety track).
 Novel, universal jailbreak attacks against Claude's Constitutional Classifiers, focused on critical high-risk domains (chemical, biological, radiological, nuclear, cybersecurity).
 A "universal jailbreak" is one that consistently bypasses safety measures across many topics.

 Anthropic Vulnerability Disclosure Program (VDP)